 - Is showing troubling behavior (persistent sadness/crying, suicidal thoughts / comments, aggressiveness, etc.)

-A leave of absence is a planned interruption in a student’s formal education program.
+A temporary withdrawal is a planned interruption in a student’s formal education program.
 It is normally short term (one or two semesters) and designed for full-time students in good academic standing (cumulative GPA of 2.0 or above).
-The principal advantage of a leave of absence is that it offers a student the opportunity to leave school temporarily with the assurance that studies can be resumed with minimal administrative difficulty.
+The principal advantage of a temporary withdrawal is that it offers a student the opportunity to leave school temporarily with the assurance that studies can be resumed with minimal administrative difficulty.

-To initiate a leave of absence, the student should discuss his/her plans with the faculty advisor and then make a formal request in writing to the associate dean for academic affairs (traditional students) or the appropriate post-professional pathway director (physical therapy, occupational therapy or pharmacy), explaining why the leave is needed and the expected date of return to school.
-Approval or denial of the leave request will be provided, in writing, by the associate dean for academic affairs.
+To initiate a temporary withdrawal, the student should discuss his/her plans with the faculty advisor and then make a formal request in writing to the associate dean for academic affairs (traditional students) or the appropriate post-professional pathway director (physical therapy, occupational therapy or pharmacy), explaining why the temporary withdrawal is needed and the expected date of return to school.
+Approval or denial of the request will be provided, in writing, by the associate dean for academic affairs.

-Students should be advised that a Leave of Absence (LOA) initiated mid-semester may result in loss of tuition.
-Students who begin their leave of absence in the middle of the semester will be withdrawn from the courses they leave and must re-register for (and retake) any of the courses that are required upon their return.
+Students should be advised that a temporary withdrawal initiated mid-semester may result in loss of tuition.
+Students who begin their temporary withdrawal in the middle of the semester will be withdrawn from the courses they leave and must re-register for (and retake) any of the courses that are required upon their return.
 This will necessitate the repayment of tuition for those courses.
-Students “on leave” will not be classified as enrolled students by the University; however, they will be eligible for limited transitional services of the University Counseling Center, the Career Planning and Placement Center and have limited use of library facilities.
-For the purpose of internship, a pharmacy student “on leave” will be classified as an enrolled student by the School.
+Students on temporary withdrawal will not be classified as enrolled students by the University; however, they will be eligible for limited transitional services of the University Counseling Center, the Career Planning and Placement Center and have limited use of library facilities.
+For the purpose of internship, a pharmacy student on temporary withdrawal will be classified as an enrolled student by the School.

-Click here to access the leave of absence request form.
+Click here to access the temporary withdrawal request form.

 Student Organizations and Other Meetings